WEATHER FORECAST FOR 04 DECEMBER 2021

-Misty conditions can be expected at some places in Central and Sabaragamuwa provinces during the morning.
+Misty conditions can be expected at some places in Western, Uva, Central and Sabaragamuwa provinces during the morning.

 WEATHER FORECAST FOR SEA AREAS AROUND THE ISLAND DURING NEXT 24 HOURS